Global Gateway link

 Basic Thinking

-Sodick strives to make efficient use of its management resources, strengthen itself in the areas of risk management and compliance, and maximize corporate value for all of its shareholders and investors.
+We strive to make efficient use of our management resources, strengthen our risk management and compliance, and maximize corporate value for all of our shareholders and investors.

 Corporate Governance Structure and Features